 SOG Zoom talks are only open to members.
 To access the link to the upcoming talk, log in, go to Education > Gilders on Zoom.

-To read about some of our previous Zoom Talks, scroll down.
+To read about some of our previous Zoom Talks and on-line classes, scroll down.

 PREVIOUS CLASS: Glass Gilding: Metal Leaf Series with Marybeth Ting